 But what if you encounter unexpected inclement weather?
 Or maybe your car broke down on the side of an unfamiliar road in March without any cell service!
 Whatever the case, you need to be prepared for wet weather whenever you’re outdoors.

 That’s why camping enthusiasts must always be prepared for anything that might happen during their adventure, especially since there are unpredictable storms when going outside in spring or fall time.

 Whether it’s blowing, raining, or even thundering, your tent needs to be waterproofed so that you stay dry and comfortable during your escape from the rat race.

-Also, keep in mind that water can come from above or below and you need to be prepared for both.
+Also, keep in mind that water can come from above, below, or from the side and you need to be prepared for it no matter what.

 Selecting Suitable Terrain for Your Tent

 One of the most basic considerations to keep water outside of your tent is to select suitable terrain.

 Consider the condition of the ground and whether there are any large rocks or other obstructions that may damage your tent.
 You’ll want to look for a location with good drainage so water doesn’t accumulate around your tent and makes it more susceptible to flooding.